-Daniel G. Tenen, MD
+Daniel G. Tenen, M.D.

 Techniques in the laboratory include analysis of regulation, function, and signaling of transcription factors, transgenic and knockout studies, and gene therapy applications.

+Daniel G. Tenen, M.D., is head of the Blood Program of the Harvard Stem Cell Institute; Professor of Medicine at Harvard Medical School; Distinguished Professor, Department of Medicine, National University of Singapore; and Director, Cancer Science Institute of Singapore.
 His research efforts have focused on transcription factors, gene regulation, and their role in normal differentiation and cancer.
 His research contributions have included establishing the role of transcription factors in differentiation of myeloid cells and the role of disruption of these pathways in leukemia and lung cancer.
 He was born and raised in Los Angeles and received his B.A. from the University of California at Los Angeles in 1967.
 He subsequently moved to Boston, received his M.D. degree from Harvard Medical School in 1975.
 He completed training in Internal Medicine at Brigham & Women's Hospital and Medical Oncology at Dana Farber Cancer Institute, and his research training as a postdoctoral fellow in David Livingston's laboratory at Dana Farber Cancer Institute.
 He established his own independent laboratory at Beth Israel Deaconess Medical School, Harvard Medical School, in 1984, and a second laboratory at the Cancer Science Institute of Singapore in 2008.

 - One good drug: HSCI physician-scientists Daniel Tenen and Li Chai want to turn off a gene to stop cancer without poisoning the patient.